 Go to the Data section of your environment, open the Object Type ‘Person’, and add a new Object.
 Scroll down to the Sub-Objects Editor and click on the plus icon next to ‘Birth'.
 Next to the label 'Date' you see a dropdown menu and an input field.
 Keep the dropdown menu set to 'Point'.
 In the input field you can enter a date using the format day-month-year, month-year, or year.
 For example:

-The next guide will show you how to store uncertainty in date statements.
+The next guide will show you how to store an uncertain date using statements.

 To store BCE dates, you enter a dash before the year: